DarKnight0102/multi-channel-authentication-with-DI-Java/README.md

 ### Authentication

 In this demo, we will only focus on the username/password based authentication.
 There are different channels to do a password based authentication.
-The most common ones are store the user credentials in a local database, or LDAP, third party O'Auth.
+The most common ones are store the user credentials in a local database, or LDAP, third party OAuth.
 Sometimes, some organization intranet applications will require the convenience of auto login with Windows ID authentication or Linux login ID.

-We are only to demo the usage of the authentication with a password. .
+We are only to demo the usage of the authentication with a password.